Lessons From A Jiu Jitsu 24 Hour Event

 On the bottom I aimed to protect myself, disrupt their posture and base, prevent passing and when they did pass, defend and look for an opening.

-Since I had no strength, I couldn’t “muscle” my way out of anything.
+Since I had no strength after a few hours of the jiu jitsu classes, I couldn’t “muscle” my way out of anything.
 All that worked was good technique, properly applied.
 Suffice to say, I learnt that I was using more strength than I thought I was.
-This was highlighted in the free rolling sessions held in the last few hours – 50 kg women were able to out muscle me, smash past my guard and dominate me with their superior strength.
+This was highlighted in the free rolling sessions held in the last few hours: 50 kg women were able to out muscle me, smash past my guard and dominate me with their superior strength.
 This was eye-opening to me, as I have never been in such a physically compromised position when rolling.
 It showed me just how much I was relying on my strength, rather than technique, to accomplish my goals.

 b) Fancy techniques don’t work